 Please note the changes outlined in the Inclement Weather section for school delays or early dismissals.

 Morning Schedule

-- 6:45 am Before Care Program begins - 6:50 am School opens for all middle school students; breakfast served in the cafeteria - 7:15 am School begins for all middle school students; Morning announcements - 8:00 am School opens for breakfast for elementary Before Care Program participants only; Breakfast served in the cafeteria - 8:10 am School opens for all elementary students; Students report to cafeteria for breakfast or homeroom - 8:30 am School begins for all elementary students; Morning announcements - > NOTE: All students arriving to their classroom after 8:30 am are considered late and must be signed in by an adult in the Main Office.
+- 6:45 am Before Care Program begins - 6:50 am School opens for all middle school students; breakfast served in the cafeteria - 7:10 am Breakfast ends - 7:15 am School begins for all middle school students; Morning announcements - 8:00 am School opens for breakfast for elementary Before Care Program participants only; Breakfast served in the cafeteria - 8:10 am School opens for all elementary students; Students report to cafeteria for breakfast or homeroom - 8:25 am Breakfast ends - 8:30 am School begins for all elementary students; Morning announcements - > NOTE: All students arriving at the school after 7:15 am (grades 6-8) or 8:30 am (grades K-5) are considered late and must be accompanied and signed into the Main Office by an adult.